shailshouryya/Fun-Projects/CLI_CommandsFromPythonScripts/README.md

 # Packaging Python Scripts into CLI Commands

+### Source
+* This project was created using the Medium [article](https://medium.com/ediblesec/turning-python-scripts-into-cli-commands-aecf56dfda18) written by Chris Doucette titled <strong>Packaging Python Scripts into CLI Commands</strong>.

 ### Running the script
 First, create the ```setup.py```, ```caesar\__init__.py```, and ```caesar\caesar.py``` files, then run
 ```bash